David Granger (footballer)

-David Granger (born 23 January 1955) is a former Australian rules footballer who played for the St Kilda Football Club in the Victorian Football League (VFL) and Port Adelaide Football Club in the South Australian National Football League (SANFL).
+David Phillip Granger (23 January 1955 – 7 March 2024) was an Australian rules footballer who played for the Port Adelaide Football Club in the South Australian National Football League (SANFL) and St Kilda Football Club in the Victorian Football League (VFL).

 Career

 St Kilda (U19s)

 David Granger commenced his football career in Victoria where he played trial games with St Kilda.

 Port Adelaide

 Granger played for Port Adelaide Football Club in the SANFL between 1975 and 1982.
 He was a strong, skilled and effective footballer, becoming famously known by his spoonerism nickname, 'Grave Danger'.
 This was during an era of unprecedented violence in the game and Granger was often employed as an on-field hitman.
 Over the years he handed out and received countless injuries on the field.
 Although he played nominally as a forward, Granger was often sent into defence to harass opposition star forwards.
 Opposition players often found themselves fearing Granger instead of concentrating on the game, a situation Port Adelaide exploited.

 In the 1977 Grand Final Granger played a pivotal role as centre half-forward in Port's 8-point victory over Glenelg.

 In the 1981 Grand Final, also against Glenelg, Granger ended the career of Neville 'Twiggy' Caldwell with a premeditated King hit.
 As there is no send-off rule in Australian Rules football, Granger continued in the game to lead Port to a 51-point victory.
 After the match Glenelg protested which resulted in Granger becoming the first footballer in the SANFL to be suspended on video evidence.
 Granger was later to claim he initially believed Caldwell had died and was "terrified" by what he had done.